 Best time to go to Belize with kids?

-If you live in North America, you’re lucky to have four seasons: Spring, Summer, Fall and Winter.
-Belize only has two seasons, the dry season (December – May), which is also known as the high tourism season and the rainy season (June – November), which is also known as the low season.
-I personally prefer the dry season, since its always sunny and skies are blue but the off season has its advantages of cheaper prices and contrary to what is expected, plenty of times the weather is great.
-Find out more http://www.belizeadventure.ca/when-is-the-best-time-to-visit-belize
+If you live in North America, you’re lucky to have four seasons: Spring, Summer, Fall, and Winter.
+Belize, however, only has two seasons, the dry season (December – May), which is also known as the high tourism season, and the rainy season (June – November), which is also known as the low or offseason.
+I personally prefer the dry season, since its always sunny and skies are blue but the offseason has its advantages such as cheaper prices and contrary to what is expected, plenty of times the weather is great.
+Find out more here: belizeadventure.ca/when-is-the-best-time-to-visit-belize

 How safe is Belize for children?

-Your child’s safety shouldn’t be a concern when in Belize but some common sense should always be used.
-I have written a few tips here http://www.belizeadventure.ca/is-belize-safe
+Your child’s safety shouldn’t be a concern when in Belize, however, some common sense should always be used.
+I have previously written a few tips about health belizeadventure.ca/healthcare and safety belizeadventure.ca/is-belize-safe.

 Where to stay in Belize with kids?

 The southern coastal village of Placencia has amazing beach resorts like the world famous Roberts Grove Beach Resort and the award-winning Chabil Mar Villas (recommended if you want a resort that is nearest to the village).
-And if you want to make your family experience the Garifuna culture of Belize, skip Placencia and stay in Hopkins – Hopkins Bay Resort is a great option.
+And if you want to make your family experience the Garifuna culture of Belize, skip Placencia and stay in Hopkins – Hamanasi Dive Resort and Hopkins Bay Resort are great options.

-And topping the list, make sure to try family resorts in Ambergris Caye: go fishing at El Pescador, enjoy modern villa comfort at the Phoenix Resort, or stay at Ramon’s Village and experience one of the island’s oldest resorts.
+If you’re interested in visiting the Cayes, the family resorts in San Pedro, Ambergris Caye are a must!
+Go fishing at El Pescador, enjoy condo-style comfort at Pelican Reef Villas or stay at Ramon’s Village and experience one of the island’s oldest resorts.